Devtools and Debugging

 and height

-properties are added to each node by React Flow after it has measured
+properties are added to each node by React Flow after it has

-the node’s id and type, to a custom <NodeInfo />
+like the node’s id and type, to a custom <NodeInfo />

 component.